Research Assistants (RAs) in the 3D lab work on two projects: the Young Adult Court Study and the Road to Reentry Study

-Research assistants in the 3D lab gain valuable research experience, mentorship opportunities, and may earn course credit as well.
+Research Assistants in the 3D lab gain valuable research experience, mentorship opportunities, and may earn course credit as well.

 Hiring Process